 The top nine words of the Program Memory Flash are treated as special memory locations.
 The content of these words is used to control the operation of the Flash Controller.
 Because these words are part of the Flash Memory content, their state is maintained during power-down and reset.
 During chip initialization, the content of these memory locations is loaded into Flash Memory control registers, detailed in the Flash Memory chapter of the 56F8300 Peripheral User Manual.
-These configuration parameters are located between \$00_FFF7 and \$00_FFFF.
+In the 56F8365, these configuration parameters are located between \$03_FFF7 and \$03_FFFF.